Tutorial: Electricity-Only#

 configuration, execute

-This configuration is set to download a reduced data set via the rules retrieve_databundle
+This configuration is set to download a reduced cutout via the rule retrieve_cutout

 .